IEntin/ClientServer/README.md

 showed that performance impact of fd reopening is small especially for large batches.

 Special consideration was given to the shutdown process of fifo server and clients.
 The problem is that\
-in default blocking mode the process is hanging on open(fd, ...).
-To force the process to gracefully\
+in the default blocking mode the process is hanging on open(fd, ...) until another end of the pipe is open too.\
-shutdown it is nesessary to open another end appropriately for writing or reading.
-Related task is\
+The process can be gracefully shutdown in this cace if another end of the pipe opened for writing or reading\
-to protect the server from client crashes/shutdowns.
-This was solved by partial use of non blocking mode:\
+appropriately.
+Special code is necessary to handle this procedure, and it is successful only with controlled shutdown\
+initiated by SIGINT.
+This is a seriaous restriction, in particular, the server is not protected from client\
+crashes which put the server in a non responding state.

+To solve this problem the writing ends of the pipes are opened in a non blocking mode\
-write end is opened in non blocking mode - open(fd, O_WRONLY | O_NONBLOCK).
-As a result the client can\
+- open(fd, O_WRONLY | O_NONBLOCK).
+With this modification the components are stopped\
-be cleanly shutdown not only by SIGINT (Ctrl C), but also by SIGKILL or other signal.
-After that the client\
+not only by SIGINT, but also by SIGKILL or any other signal.
+The server is in a valid state then,\
-can be started again without restarting the server.
-These complications exist only for fifo server-client.\
+and subsequently, the client is restarted.
+Of course, these complications apply only to FIFO\
-TCP does not have any of mentioned problems.
+server-client.
+TCP mode does not have these issues.

 If fifo is not an option the client can switch to the tcp mode and reconnect to the server without\
 stopping the server.